- Beginner-friendly operator

 Vertical grip lowers the effect of recoil; hence, it is a go-to grip attachment for most guns, and 19VSN is not an exception.

 Russian operators have access to their specific sights.
 Our preference is a reflex sight as it obscures a minimal field of view.
-As choices between 1x sights are purely cosmetic and depend on personal preferences, we recommend to play around with different sights and choose which suits you most!
+As choices between 1x sights are purely cosmetic and depend on personal preferences, we recommend playing around with different sights and choose which suits you most!

 PMM is one of the best pistols in Rainbow Six Siege.
 It is even regarded as the best pistol by some players.